How Long Can You Drive With Check Engine Light On?

 Due to exhaust gas recirculation, NOx emissions can also be reduced in the exhaust gases.
 Since a malfunctioning EGR valve affects your vehicle’s emission system, it will turn on the check engine light.

-10. Bad Spark Plugs
+10. Bad Spark Plugs Causing Misfires

 A bad spark plug is also responsible for Check Engine Light On.
 The spark plug delivers a spark when the ignition coil applies a high voltage current to it.
 As a result of the spark, the air/fuel mixture ignites to produce power.

-A bad spark plug can result in the misfiring of the engine, which can cause a variety of problems.
+A bad spark plug can result in the engine misfire, which can cause a variety of problems.
 A bad spark plug can even cause the car to stall out.
-If the engine misfires, it will cause the vehicle to lose power and it will not produce the desired level of performance.

 With time, a spark plug is fouled with the fuel deposits, ash deposits, corrosion and engine oil deposits.
 Usually, in owner’s manuals of vehicles, it is recommended to replace spark plugs every 30k to 60k miles.